thu-tram/mangg-may-tinh/routing/distance-vector.md

 At t=6, the A-to-R2 link goes down!
 The table entry is now busted.
 However, we don't know that this entry is busted just yet.

-With our modification, instead of saying nothing, R2 sends us a poison announcement: ``I'm R2, and A is infinity away from me.''
+With our modification, instead of saying nothing, R2 sends us a poison announcement: "I'm R2, and A is infinity away from me."
 Per Rule 2 (accept from next-hop), we notice that R2 is our next hop, so we accept this announcement and update our table.

 <img width="900px" src="/assets/routing/2-064-poison5.png">

 Our table entry now encodes the fact that A is actually unreachable via R2.
 This entry has a TTL, just like any other table entry.
 Also, we can advertise this infinite-cost path to our neighbors, just like any other entry.
 This tells our neighbors that we can no longer reach A either.

-Also at t=6, after our table update, we get a new announcement: ``I'm R1, and A is 1 away from me.''
+Also at t=6, after our table update, we get a new announcement: "I'm R1, and A is 1 away from me."
 Using this route has distance 2 (1 from link, 1 from advertisement), which is better than infinity (from the table).
 We accept this advertisement and update the table.
 Now, packets for A are routed through R1 instead of R2.

 <img width="900px" src="/assets/routing/2-065-poison6.png">